“The world is too complex to do it alone. We need a strong network of resources to get it done.” –Todd Mason, President/CEO, Synergent

 CECL & Fraud Prevention

 Brad Dahlman, Senior Product and Consulting Services Manager for ProfitStars, spoke about their solution for CECL, highlighting that most credit unions’ CECL goals are to remain in compliance, minimize reserves, have accuracy of model predictions, and have the ability to use CECL results to drive business decisions.
 Jacqueline Rideout, Customer Success Manager for Verafin, presented “Fighting Financial Crime Together.”
 Her presentation focused on the different types of fraud, such as ACH, deposit, check, loan, and identity fraud.
-She also spoke to their FRAMLx (cross-institutional fraud and anti-money laundering) approach, as well as their programs identifying specific types of fraud, such as funnel account activity and human trafficking.
+She also outlined their FRAMLx (cross-institutional fraud and anti-money laundering) approach, as well as their programs identifying specific types of fraud, such as funnel account activity and human trafficking.

 Bringing it all Together